lcx366/ATMOS/README.md

 # Welcome to ATMOS

 The pyatmos package is an archive of scientific routines that can be used to handle atmospheric models.
-Currently, only nrlmsise00 is feasible, which is valid from altitude z = 0..1000 km.
+Currently, only nrlmsise00 is feasible.

 ## How to Install